Preparing you for a career in public service

 At SPC you can prepare for a career that gives you the opportunity to be of service to your community, state or nation.
-Whether you seek a career in government, public service or the legal profession, our Public Safety, Public Policy, and Legal Studies programs are taught by highly qualified professionals and provide valuable internship opportunities.
+Whether you're seeking a career in government, public service or the legal profession, our Public Safety, Public Policy, and Legal Studies programs are taught by highly qualified professionals and provide valuable internship opportunities.

-St. Petersburg College offers many real-world facilities to help you learn specific and employable skills.
+Protect and serve your community by attending one of our public safety academies in Law Enforcement, Corrections, Equivalency of Training (EOT) or Firefighting.
+These programs provide hands-on education and professional preparation in real-world facilities to help you learn specific and employable skills.
 SPC's cutting-edge Fire and Public Safety Training Center offers simulations of real-life emergencies and is one of the most advanced in the state.
-Training facilities at the Allstate Center include a mock courtroom and jail, firing range, defensive tactics training room, and a road course for tactical and defensive driving training.

 An Ethical Focus